 When IBM released the so-called IBM PC in 1981, I remember saying to workmates I had at a Silicon Valley startup at the time that it

 at least for business.
 Though it was called a Personal Computer, few people that I knew had one at home.
 It was driven to popularity with MS-DOS, a character-based user interface, first with green characters on a black screen, then in living color.

 The PC had been around for almost a decade, back to the Xerox PARC Alto machine, but they were too expensive and too difficult to use for the ordinary mortal.
 The more hobby-friendly Commodore PET, Atari, and TRS-80 were within people’s budgets but were mostly used by hobbyists.
 Early adopters used CP/M operating system machines from Compaq in the business world.
 Even Apple II computers were around then.

 But Macintosh was something different.
 Steve Jobs didn’t call it “The Macintosh,” but just Macintosh, like James Cameron’s movie, referred to the big boat as Titanic as if it had a name.
 Mac was a truly personal computer, ideal for the home as well as professional and educational environments.
 It was remarkable in that it had:

 - Graphical User Interface (GUI) that even kids could figure out.
-I started my kids on Mac when they were 2.
+I started each of my kids on Mac when they were 2 years old.